avinashsi/nginx_ingress/README.md

 ```

-Atlease wait for 250 seconds the pod will be up and ready and to accept connection.
+Wait for 250 seconds the pod will be up and ready and to accept connection.

 Running the get pods command again